 - 2 tablespoons crushed peanuts

 Heat remaining oil in the same skillet over high heat.
-Add the onion and saute for several minutes, until it starts to become translucent.
-Add broccoli and pepper and stir-fry for a few minutes, until they begin to brown.
+Add the onion and saute for about 5 minutes, until it starts to become translucent.
+Add broccoli and pepper and stir-fry for a few minutes, until they soften, about 10 minutes.

-Mix together the coconut milk, peanut butter, garlic, ginger, chili sauce and remaining soy sauce.
-Add it to the skillet with the crumbled tempeh and stir-fry for about 2 minutes.
+Mix together the coconut milk, peanut butter, garlic, ginger, chili sauce, lime juice and remaining tanari.
+Add it to the skillet with the crumbled tempeh and stir-fry for about 2 more minutes, or until heated throughout.

 Serve with brown rice and garnish with crushed peanuts.
 Enjoy!